clarkio/vscode-twitch-highlighter/README.md

 | ----------------------------------------------------- | -------------------------------------------------- |
 | [![Master Status][masterstatuslogo]][masterstatusurl] | [![vNext Status][vnextstatuslogo]][vnextstatusurl] |

-A VS Code extension to allow your Twitch viewers to help in spotting bugs, typos, etc. etc. by sending a command in chat that will highlight the line of code they want you to check.
+A VS Code extension to allow your Twitch viewers to help in spotting bugs, typos, etc. by sending a command in chat that will highlight the line of code they want you to check.

 ![Video](./resources/intro-vid.gif)